sta-szek/pojo-tester/src/book/writing-tests/README.md

 }
 ```

-## Bulk pojos testing {#bulk-testing}
+## Bulk POJO testing {#bulk-testing}

-Sometimes you want to test all pojos in one test, e.g. testing `toString` method. `POJO-TESTER` has feature for testing multiple classes.
+Sometimes you want to test all POJOs in one test, e.g. testing `toString` method. `POJO-TESTER` has features for testing multiple classes.
 In order to do that, you have to use `Assertions::assertPojoMethodsForAll` instead of `Assertions::assertPojoMethodsFor` method:
 ```java
 import static pl.pojo.tester.api.assertion.Assertions.assertPojoMethodsForAll;